White goods in rental properties, now that’s a subject that I’m sure no one has ever been excited to read or learn about. Ever!

 You’ll notice that a lot of rental adverts declare that they do provide white goods.

-Do I need to supply white goods in my property?
+Do I need to supply white goods with my rental property?

 No, it’s completely up to the landlord whether they supply them or not.

-However, it’s important to note that most rental accommodation these days do come with white goods.
-Consequently, by failing to provide what is considered “basic amenities” by many, could put off potential tenants away, because it means they’ll need to supply their own appliances if they move in.
+However, it’s important to note that most rental properties do come with white goods.
+Consequently, by failing to provide what is considered “basic amenities” by many, it could negatively impact interest from prospective tenants, because it means they’ll need to supply their own appliances, and bear in mind that added expense.

 If a property comes with white goods, is it considered “furnished”?